auth0/docs/articles/flows/guides/auth-code/call-api-auth-code.md

   * Make sure your Application's **[Grant Types](/dashboard/guides/applications/update-grant-types)** include **Authorization Code**.

 * [Register your API with Auth0](/architecture-scenarios/mobile-api/part-2#create-the-api)
-  * If you want your API to receive [Refresh Tokens](/tokens/refresh-token) to allow it to obtain new tokens when the previous ones expire, enable **Allow Offline Access**.
+  * If you want your API to receive <dfn data-key="refresh-token">Refresh Tokens</dfn> to allow it to obtain new tokens when the previous ones expire, enable **Allow Offline Access**.

 ## Steps